dumgum84/ytp-dl/README.md

   1) POST /api/download         -> streams yt-dlp logs as Server-Sent Events (SSE)
   2) GET  /api/fetch/<job_id>   -> downloads the finished file

-On rate-limit ([error] from server), re-POSTs with the same job_id so the VPS .ytdlp-archive skips already-downloaded tracks (playlist resume).
+On a server-emitted [error] event (for example a rate-limit), re-POSTs with the same job_id so the VPS .ytdlp-archive can resume playlist work.

 Requirements:
   pip install requests